 - helping with sacramental and leadership programmes for children and young people

 - assisting participation in Archdiocesan events, liturgies and celebrations: for example, karanga at Mass.

 Both Pā Gerard Burns and Tūranga Māori are ex-officio members of Te Kahu o Te Rangi, the Catholic Māori Pastoral Council for the Wellington Archdiocese.
-Members of Te Kahu o Te Rangi meet regularly throughout the year to report back on activities in their various parishes and communities.
+Members of Te Kahu o Te Rangi meet regularly throughout the year to report on activities in their various parishes and communities.